kanewallmann/Dreambooth-Stable-Diffusion/README.md

 "We knew the world would not be the same.
 A few people laughed, a few people cried.
 Most people were silent."

 ![img.png](ion-cannon-images/Step20.PNG)

+---

+# Notes

+This repo is pretty much brand-new, and the process is untested so far beyond my own tinkering with it.

+I welcome folk - especially those who wouldn't call themselves 'technical' - to have a go and report back with any difficulties.
+I can't make this easier for people unless I know what people are stumbling on.

+# Alpha

+There are a couple of things I'll be adding in here over time - how you can help me add new filters, some things I'm going to extend this with, and so on -, but first I want to see how well this gets used.
+Please, if you're not anonymous and comfortable with people seeing the results (whether they be great or absolutely atrocious), let me know on Twitter!

+# Thanks

+My sincere thanks to [@Bonecondor](https://twitter.com/Bonecondor) for helping me find the prompts that inspired creating this, and [@KaneWallmann](https://twitter.com/KaneWallmann) for letting me know about this in the first place and absolutely destroying at least a week of my productivity.